-First of all, you need to ensure you have the right scanner for the job.
+First, you need to ensure you have the right scanner for the job.
 Is your scanner older?
-If so, consider what type of barcode you are using.
+If so, consider what type of bar code you are using.
 Is it linear or 2D?
-Although it’s unlikely to come across a barcode scanner incapable of reading 2D barcodes nowadays, some older or models may only be able to read linear barcodes.
+Although you’re unlikely to come across a bar code scanner incapable of reading 2D bar codes nowadays, some older models may only be able to read linear bar codes.

-Now, once you’ve determined you have a suitable scanner, or if your scanner has worked in the past but has suddenly stopped, you can move onto the settings.
-One thing to check for is auto-discrimination—this is what detects barcode language.
+Once you’ve determined you have a suitable scanner, or if your scanner has worked in the past but has suddenly stopped, you can move onto the settings.
+One thing to check for is auto-discrimination.
+This is what detects bar code language.
 Check to see if auto-discrimination is enabled, if not you might want to try enabling it.

-Scanners read barcodes by picking up on the contrast between the dark lines and spaces depicted in the code.
-You’ve probably noticed, especially on glossy surfaces, that at certain angles light reflects off the barcode and visually disrupts the contrast of the code.
-This glare not only effects the way we see the barcode, but the way the scanner sees it, making it more difficult for the scanner to pick up the image.
+Scanners read bar codes by picking up on the contrast between the dark lines and spaces depicted in the code.
+You’ve probably noticed, especially on glossy surfaces, that light reflects off the bar code and visually disrupts the contrast of the code at certain angles.
+This glare not only affects the way we see the barcode, but the way the scanner sees it, making it more difficult for the scanner to pick up the image.

-Environmental and label construction factors play a big role when it comes to angle as bright fluorescent lighting or glossy laminates can increase the likelihood of glare.
+Environmental and label construction factors play a big role when it comes to the angle you hold your barcode to the scanner, as bright fluorescent lighting or glossy laminates can increase the likelihood of glare.
 In this case the best solution is to place or hold the labeled object at an angle that minimizes glare and provides your scanner with the clearest possible image.

 Each scanner is designed with a specific read range or depth of field.
-Within that overall range are read ranges defined by the size of barcodes being read.
-In the simplest terms, the smaller the barcode, the closer the scanner needs to be, however, this does not mean the scanner needs to be extremely close to the barcode just because it’s small!
+Within that overall range are read ranges defined by the size of bar codes being read.
+In the simplest terms, the smaller the bar code, the closer the scanner needs to be, however, it’s still possible to be too close, even when a bar code is small.

 If you suspect operation issues could be responsible for your scan problems take some time to review the specs and user manual of your scanner.
 Since environmental and label construction factors may have an impact as well, experiment with angle and distance recommendations to find an ideal method.
 Once you’ve taken the time to familiarize yourself with your scanner, provide your team with training on proper use and any additional tips or tricks you discovered as you experimented with the scan angle and distance.